noeca1021/A300/Instructions/AZ-300T01_Lab_Mod01_Exploring Monitoring Capabilities in Azure.md

 1. In the Azure portal, navigate to the **Monitor** blade and, from there, switch to the **Monitor - Metrics** blade.

-1. On the **Monitor - Metrics** blade, use the filter to display **Avg Percentage CPU** metric of the blade of the VM scale set resource you provisioned earlier in this lab.
+1. On the **Monitor - Metrics** blade, use the filter to display **Avg Percentage CPU** metric of the blade of the VM scale set resource you provisioned in the previous exercise of this lab.

 1. Review the resulting chart and note the average percentage CPU within the last few minutes.